 From there, place it on a rack set in a roasting pan with a few cups of liquid in the bottom (Coke, Dr Pepper, pickle juice, or just plain water all work well); cover the whole pan tightly with foil to allow the ham to steam; and set it in a 250°F (120°C) oven.
 An internal temperature of 140°F (60°C) is what you’re looking for, and it'll take you around three hours to get there, possibly more if you've got an especially large ham.
 Allow the ham to rest for about 30 minutes, tented in foil, before glazing, carving, and serving.

 You've got your roasted ham, but it's looking a little anemic from its stay in that low-temperature oven, and you want to fancy it up.
 Good on you!

 A glaze is the easiest way to do this.

 Whether it's a city or a country ham, the glazing method is the same.
-Open the oven bag or aluminum foil when it's about 15 minutes away from being done.
-Score the fat into a cross-hatch patter to help render a bit of extra fat, paint it with some glaze, then crank the oven up to around 400°F. It takes about 15 minutes for the glaze to cook into the rind, during which time I paint it with more glaze at least twice or thrice.
+Open the oven bag or aluminum foil when the ham is about 15 minutes away from being done.
+Score the rind in a crosshatch pattern to help render a bit of extra fat, paint it with some glaze, then crank the oven up to around 400°F (200°C).
+It takes about 15 minutes for the glaze to cook into the rind, during which time I paint it with more glaze at least twice or thrice.

-If there's one thing I know about hams, it's this: there are ALWAYS leftovers.
-This is not a bad thing, especially not when you've got Monte Cristo Sandwiches, Ham and Cheddar Biscuits, or Ham and Grits with Red Eye Gravy to make for brunch the next day, or Ham and Split Pea Soup and Deviled Ham Sandwiches for lunch.
+If there's one thing I know about hams, it's this: There are always leftovers.
+This is not a bad thing, especially not when you've got Monte Cristo Sandwiches, Ham and Cheese Scones, or Ham and Grits With Redeye Gravy to make for brunch the next day, or Ham and Split Pea Soup and Deviled Ham Sandwiches to make for lunch.